 If you don’t have digestive problems, but you do have thyroid problems, it’s still important you take seriously the fact that you very likely have a problem with gluten.
 Along with these essential thyroid tests, you may also want to test for a problem with gluten.
 But the tests for gluten intolerance and celiac disease can be unreliable until you’ve reached a very advanced stage of gut permeability.

 On top of this (as if that wasn’t enough), some people who are at an advanced stage still won’t test positive to the antibody tests for gluten intolerance.

 - Some people’s immune systems are so worn down that they are simply can not produce any more antibodies.
 Thus the test appears negative.

 - Most people who have autoimmune thyroiditis have Hashimoto’s thyroid disease.
 This type of thyroid disease actually suppresses your bodies ability to produce antibodies.

-If you have autoimmune thyroiditis it’s imperative that you not just “cut-back” on gluten but eliminate it 100% from your diet.
+When it comes to gluten and your thyroid, if you have autoimmune thyroiditis, it’s imperative that you not just “cut-back” on gluten but eliminate it 100% from your diet.
 No cheating.
 Your immune system may continue to react to your exposure to gluten-containing foods up to 6 months after consumption!3

 For this reason, it’s important for anyone suffering from autoimmune thyroiditis to completely cut gluten from their diets.
 You can not cheat just a little bit here and there and expect your body to heal.
 You may not immediately feel the effects of the cheats, but you are most certainly doing long-term damage to your body.